ejwillemse/BAN313/chapter1.md

 For this question, you need to semi-manually calculate a 98% confidence interval to compare Company A and B, and then make a final recommendation on which company to choose.
 Note that the you have to use R's built in functions to calculate the critical t-value for the margin of error.
 You cannot use the probability tables.
 [This website](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) illustrates how to do so in R. Take special note of the required confidence levels in the examples, and what they then put into the R functions.
 There is some manipulation that takes place first.

 Thereafter you have to use the built in function, `t.test` to check if your answer makes sense.
-See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealinig wiht paired data.
+See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealing with paired data.

 *** =instructions

 1. Manually calculate a 98% confidence interval and assign the lower confidence interval value to `CI_low` and the higher confidence interval value to `CI_high`.
-Refer to [this website](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) which illustrates how to calculate Confindence Intervals in R.
+Refer to [this website](http://www.cyclismo.org/tutorial/R/confidence.html?highlight=confidence%20interval) which illustrates how to calculate Confidence Intervals in R.
 2. Use the confidence interval to make a recommendation on which company to choose by setting `chooseCompanyA` AND `chooseCompanyB` to either `TRUE` or `FALSE`, depending on the company to choose.
 If the sample indicates that there is not a significant difference between the two, set both variables equal to `TRUE`, since we can choose either one.
 3. Conduct a hypothesis test by using the `t.test` function and compare the results to our calculated confidence interval.
 Remember to set an appropriate confidence interval level.
-See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealinig wiht paired data.
+See [this website](http://www.cyclismo.org/tutorial/R/pValues.html) for more information on using the function, and remember that we are dealing with paired data.

 *** =hint